TastyChickenLegs/DropMoreLoot/README.md

 ### Loot Multiplier for Valheim - DropMoreLoot

-This is a rebirth of Castix Loot Multiplier mod.
+This is a rebirth of Castix's Loot Multiplier mod.
 Redone with permission from Castix  (SoCastix)
-He no longer had the source and gave me permission to rebuild it add features and release to the gaming community.
+Castix no longer had the source and gave me permission to rebuild it, add features and release to the gaming community.

+Credit to Castix for the original idea and awesome mod "Loot Multiplyer".